mnaught/mnaught.github.io/_portfolio/RRRedRiderVR.md

 In February 2018 I was seized with the idea of creating a mobile virtual reality arcade.
 The idea was to offer a service that would bring a virtual reality feature to corporate events, parties, classrooms... anywhere.

-Was it a sound business decision?
-I didn't care.
-It had to happen.
-Eventually, I want to start working with people to develop custom solutions using this exciting technology.

-So, this is a good way to dip my toe into it.

 By April I had setup a new LLC, produced marketing materials, acquired the necessary insurance and licenses, setup domain name and website stuff, secured release copy, commissioned or hacked up graphic art, purchased hardware & software and launched the platform with a booth at Wizard World Portland.